 - A wide range of targeting options

 It’s on the higher end of the pricing scale but if you can swing it then grab an Unbounce subscription and don’t look back.

 Leadpages is a popular landing page builder and the most affiliate friendly one on this list.
 They have over a hundred templates and a marketplace to buy more.

-There’s an interesting integration with Facebook ads that allows you to set up and manager your ad spend from directly inside the app.
+There’s an interesting integration with Facebook ads that allows you to set up and manage your ad spend from directly inside the app.

 Integrations are taken seriously over at Leadpages.
 All of the major email marketing services are accounted for and they also connect with other services such as Stripe and Zapier.